apache/flink/docs/dev/table_api.md

 BatchTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
 Table myTable = ...         // table schema: [a: String]

-// register the function
+// Register the function.
 tableEnv.registerFunction("split", new Split());

-// use the function in Java Table API
-// use AS to rename column names myTable.join("split(a) as (word, length)").select("a, word, length");
+// Use the table function in the Java Table API. "as" specifies the field names of the table. myTable.join("split(a) as (word, length)").select("a, word, length");
 myTable.leftOuterJoin("split(a) as (word, length)").select("a, word, length");

-// use the function in SQL API, LATERAL and TABLE keywords are required
+// Use the table function in SQL with LATERAL and TABLE keywords.
-// CROSS JOIN a table function (equivalent to "join" in Table API) tableEnv.sql("SELECT a, word, length FROM MyTable, LATERAL TABLE(split(a)) as T(word, length)");
+// CROSS JOIN a table function (equivalent to "join" in Table API). tableEnv.sql("SELECT a, word, length FROM MyTable, LATERAL TABLE(split(a)) as T(word, length)");
-// LEFT JOIN a table function (equivalent to "leftOuterJoin" in Table API) tableEnv.sql("SELECT a, word, length FROM MyTable LEFT JOIN LATERAL TABLE(split(a)) as T(word, length) ON TRUE");
+// LEFT JOIN a table function (equivalent to "leftOuterJoin" in Table API). tableEnv.sql("SELECT a, word, length FROM MyTable LEFT JOIN LATERAL TABLE(split(a)) as T(word, length) ON TRUE");
 {% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-// the generic type "(String, Integer)" determines the returned table type has two columns,
-// the first is a String type and the second is an Integer type class Split extends TableFunction[(String, Integer)] {
+// The generic type "(String, Int)" determines the schema of the returned table as (String, Integer). class Split extends TableFunction[(String, Int)] {
   def eval(str: String): Unit = {
-    // use collect(...) to emit an output row str.split(" ").foreach(x -> collect((x, x.length))
+    // use collect(...) to emit a row. str.split(" ").foreach(x -> collect((x, x.length))
   }
 }